Friday, May 26, 2017

 - Someone is strangled to death with a phone cord.

 Sam Was Here is something of a misfire.
-The film starts out pretty well and I found myself quite intrigued with where things were heading in the story.
-What starts off as an eerie and at times creepy cat and mouse game throws in what appears to be an alien-like subplot that goes off the rails.
+The film starts out pretty well, and I found myself quite intrigued with where things were heading in the story.
+What starts as an eerie and at times creepy cat and mouse game throws in what appears to be an alien-like subplot that goes off the rails.
 The biggest blunder that this film makes is that it just ends without explaining any of the seventy-five minutes that happens before it.
-Some great cinematography and a solid lead performance can't save this mess of a story.
+You can interpret this as a man in his own personal Hell for the murder of a child.
+I just felt that it wasn't executed well.
+Some great cinematography and a solid lead performance can't save this psychological thriller.